MCP Tools

 Example Use Cases

-By providing this comprehensive toolset, the Sequa MCP turns your AI assistant from a general-purpose model into a specialized, context-aware software development partner.
+By providing this toolset, the Sequa MCP turns your AI assistant from a general-purpose model into a specialized, context-aware software development partner that gets smarter with every interaction.

 Next, let’s explore some practical examples in the Examples page.